East West Bancorp, Inc. (EWBC) Shares Soar Above 1-Year High - News Heater

-East West Bancorp, Inc. (NASDAQ: EWBC)’s stock price has increased by 3.37 compared to its previous closing price of 71.04.
-However, the company has seen a 0.79% increase in its stock price over the last five trading sessions.
+East West Bancorp, Inc. (NASDAQ: EWBC)’s stock price has plunge by 0.28relation to previous closing price of 72.64.
+Nevertheless, the company has seen a 3.26% surge in its stock price over the last five trading sessions.
 Business Wire reported 2023-12-21 that PASADENA, Calif.–(BUSINESS WIRE)–East West Bancorp, Inc. (“East West” or the “Company”) (Nasdaq: EWBC), announced plans to host conference calls to review financial results on the following dates: Financial Period Earnings Release Date Conference Call Time Fourth Quarter and Full Year 2023 Tuesday, January 23, 2024 2 p.m.
 PT/5 p.m.
 ET First Quarter 2024 Tuesday, April 23, 2024 2 p.m.
 PT/5 p.m.
 ET The financial results are scheduled to be released after the market closes on the dates noted abo.

 Is It Worth Investing in East West Bancorp, Inc. (NASDAQ: EWBC) Right Now?

-East West Bancorp, Inc. (NASDAQ: EWBC) has a price-to-earnings ratio that is above its average at 8.28x. and a 36-month beta value of 1.39.
-Opinions on the stock are mixed, with 14 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for East West Bancorp, Inc. (NASDAQ: EWBC) is 8.22x, which is above its average ratio.
+Moreover, the 36-month beta value for EWBC is 1.40.
+Analysts have varying opinions on the stock, with 14 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.